Smithsonian–Roosevelt African expedition: Results

 Although the safari was conducted in the name of science, it was as much a political and social event as it was a hunting excursion.
-Roosevelt interacted with renowned professional hunters and landowning families, and met many native peoples and local leaders.
+Roosevelt interacted with renowned professional hunters and landowning families, and met many native peoples and local leaders, which he contrasted to African Americans, saying: "...it is pleasant to be made to realize in vivid fashion the progress the American negro has made, by comparing him with the negro who dwells in Africa untouched, or but lightly touched, by white influence."
 Roosevelt became a Life Member of the National Rifle Association of America, as President, in 1907 after he paid a $25 fee.
 He later wrote a detailed account in the book African Game Trails in which he describes the excitement of the chase, the people he met, and the flora and fauna he collected in the name of science.